Interpretable Role-Based Clustering in Multi-Layer Financial Networks: Role-based Clustering in Multi-Layer Financial Networks

 While it seems natural to count the number of paths for each node as a proxy for the trading possibilities of a financial institution, an alternative approach would be to count the number of distinct counterparties that are reachable within a given number of steps.
 This variation offers a more partner-oriented view of market accessibility, which may be particularly relevant when the diversity of trading relationships is of greater interest than the volume of indirect connections.
 We propose the path-counting method due to its simplicity, but we emphasize that the framework is flexible and can accommodate different notions of proximity or network reachability, depending on the specific analytical goals.

 Continuing with \textbf{Step 1b }for defining node proximity, we construct the similarity matrix.
 We let $S = D_{max} - D$, where $D_{max}$ is the maximum element of the Minkowski distance matrix $D$, where $p=1$.
 Thus, nodes with zero Minkowski distance have similarity $D_{max}$, and nodes with maximal Minkowski distance have similarity 0.
-We show the result in Figure~\ref{fig:sim_unclust} for the MMSR data in Figure~\ref{fig:sec_unsec_net}.
+We show the resulting similarity matrix in Figure~\ref{fig:sim_unclust} for the MMSR data in Figure~\ref{fig:sec_unsec_net}.